download dots

 Overview

 TL;DR: A blank prompt gives you a template.
-A prompt + brand PDF + sample CSV + reference screenshot gives you a tailored app.
-Drag files into the prompt box (initial or follow-up), and Taskade Genesis bakes them into Memory, Intelligence, Execution, and the live UI.
-Files persist in the Media tab for every future build.
+A prompt plus a brand PDF, a sample spreadsheet, and a reference screenshot gives you a tailored app that already knows your business.
+Drag files into the prompt box, whether it is your first prompt or a follow-up, and Taskade Genesis builds them in.
+Your files stay saved for every future build.
 Try a context-rich build →

 💡 Note: Any files that you upload are added to the Media tab.